ClearAirTurbulence3D/ESP8266WeatherCAT3D/README.md

   0x76 :  BNE 280

  This software uses the following code:
- LiuPo fuel gauge by lucadentella http://www.lucadentella.it/en/ Anemometer code by sbiermann from: https://github.com/sbiermann/esp8266-anemometer The Adafruit BME280 library,designed specifically to work with the Adafruit BME280 Breakout ESP8266 Arduino from: https://github.com/esp8266/Arduino
+ LiPo fuel gauge by lucadentella http://www.lucadentella.it/en/ Anemometer code by sbiermann from: https://github.com/sbiermann/esp8266-anemometer The Adafruit BME280 library,designed specifically to work with the Adafruit BME280 Breakout ESP8266 Arduino from: https://github.com/esp8266/Arduino